sevilayerkan/test-string-extention/README.md

 1- Download the Extension Files:

 - Download the HTML, CSS, JS, and manifest.json files from this repository.
+- If you want to use fully stable version please download files from release - add link  https://github.com/sevilayerkan/test-string-extention/releases/tag/v0.2.0-alpha

 2- Set Up the Extension: